How to Get Into Boston College: Admissions Data and Strategies

 Boston College Admissions – SAT, ACT, and Class Rank

-- The Class of 2024 was made up of 36.5% AHANA (people pf African, Hispanic, Asian, Native American descent) than the previous year’s class which came in at 33.7%.
+- The admitted group in 2022 was made up of 42% AHANA (people of African, Hispanic, Asian, Native American descent), higher than the previous year.

 Who Actually Gets Into Boston College?

-Let’s look at the demographics of Boston College undergraduates:
+Let’s look at the demographics of BC undergraduates:

 As with all selective colleges, those from lower-populated, more remote areas of the country (e.g. Wyoming, South Dakota, and Alaska) enjoy a boost to their admissions prospects.
-The Class of 2024 hailed from only 44 states.
+The Class of 2025 hailed from 45 states.

 - South Korea